Skip to content

 EHCP: Funding and Personal Budget

-Six parents with three children all sat on chairs around a desk.
+Six adults and three children all sat down around a table.

 Funding in Mainstream Schools